-A little research revealed that these neither of these two illnesses are yet understood properly by the medical community and are what is described as ‘diagnoses of negatives’.
-Diagnoses of negatives means that there is not clear medical reason for the symptoms, but I was still prescribed medication which needless to say did not have any affect at relieving the symptoms.
+A little research revealed that neither of these two illnesses is yet understood properly by the medical community and they are what is described as ‘diagnoses of negatives’.
+Diagnoses of negatives means that there is not clear medical reason for the symptoms, but I was still prescribed medication which needless to say did not have any affect on the symptoms.

 I continued with my dental check-ups and fillings as required, even having a tooth removed when I could not get any comfort and relief from toothache after repeated filling of one particular tooth.
 Following the removal of the tooth I decided to have the gap filled with a false tooth and decided with my dentist to have two crowns and a bridge fitted.
 Over the next couple of years, I developed ear, sinus and nasal drip problems and, yet again, no one was able to tell me what was wrong with me.
 There were several investigations of the nasal passages and entrance to the ear from within the nasal cavity, but no obvious cause; medications prescribed had no effect.